31 Perennial Flowers For Shaded Gardens With Limited Sun

 Hostas

-The hosta loves the shade, and produced beautiful flowers depending on the variety.
+Hostas love the shade, and produce beautiful flowers depending on the variety.

-With a height under two feet, Hostas grow in zones 3 through 8.
-There are many different types of Hostas, and they can differ slightly in size and color.
+With a height under three feet, hostas grow best in zones 3 through 9.
+There are many types of hostas, and they vary in size and color.
 One thing that they have in common is that they enjoy the shade and moist, well-drained soil.

-While some Hostas do not produce flowers when they do they are often white or purple.
-Sometimes they are even fragrant.
-Hostas are known as good shade plants, but they also grow very well in full sun and partial sun.
-They can also make great edging plants because most cultivars grow low to the ground.
+Not all hostas produce flowers, but when they do they are often white or purple.
+Some are even fragrant.
+Hostas are good shade plants, but some are suited to full sun.
+They make great edging plants because they grow low to the ground.

 Ligularia

-This plant grows in zones 4 through 8, and it can grow to between three to eight feet.
-With their heart-shaped green foliage and yellow or orange perennial flowers, Ligulara can add a lot of character to your shade garden.
-These plants can tolerate partial shade and full shade, and they are rather sensitive to heat.
+This plant grows best in zones 4 through 8, reaching two to six feet tall.
+With heart-shaped green foliage and yellow or orange flowers, ligulara adds a lot of character to your shade garden.
+These plants tolerate partial to full shade, as they are sensitive to heat.
 They do not do well with dry soil, so make sure you water them regularly.
-Ligularia can be somewhat sensitive to slugs.
+Ligularia doesn’t have many pest problems, but slugs will take a nibble here or there.

 Lily of the Valley